benj-chen/Curriculum2020/PID.md

 public class StableMotorSpeed {

-  private final TICKS_PER_ROTATION = Context.TICKS_PER_ROTATION; //How many counts an encoder makes for a revolution; For a TalonFX this is 2048 private final WHEEL_RADIUS;
+  private final TICKS_PER_ROTATION = Context.TICKS_PER_ROTATION;
+  //How many counts an encoder makes for a revolution; For a TalonFX this is 2048

   public TalonFX motor;